 AMBELAS: Ambelas is a small fishing village with a small harbor located 3 kilometers away from Naoussa.
 There are many beautiful hotels and deluxe villas in this region.

-MARATHI: Marathi is only 7km from the capital and 4km from Kostos.
+MARATHI: Marathi is only 7km from the capital and 4 kilometers away from Kostos.
 It has around 250 residents and is located in the center of Paros and 7 kilometers away from the main town of Paroikia.
 Discover ancient marble quarries, mines and the statue of the Nymph at the entrance of one of the many caves.
-They have been saved for 3000 years, 5km out from Paroikia on the road to Lefkes.
+They have been saved for 3000 years, 5 kilometers out from Paroikia on the road to Lefkes.
 Parian marbles are still a point of research and international wonder.
 You should also see the monastery of Ayios Mina and the convent of the Panayia Theofanou.

 KOSTOS: Kostos is located in the center of the island approximately 8 kilometers southeast of Paroikia.
 It is the smallest village of Paros and is located at the road that connects Paroikia with Lefkes. the settlement is built at 180 meters altitude and the region has not been alternated by tourism.
 In the entrance of the village you will enjoy the comforting shade of the high pines of the square and you will drink your coffee or refreshment in one of the traditional cafes that are around the square, along with the simple and hospitable people of the village.
 You should visit the church of Ayios Panteleimonas with its magnificent wooden dome and walk in the white picturesque streets which will lead you to the house (southeast of Ayios Panteleimonas) where Athanassios Parios, the great pre-Greek Revolution teacher was born.